garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_04A_Deploying_Software-Defined_Networking (1).md

 ---
 lab:
     title: 'Lab A: Deploying Software-Defined Networking'
-    type: 'Answer Key'
     module: 'Module 4: Planning for and Implementing Azure Stack HCI Networking'
 ---

-# Lab A answer key: Deploying Software-Defined Networking
+# Lab A: Deploying Software-Defined Networking

+## Scenario

+To address the requirements for deploying an isolated VDI farm for users in the Contoso Securities Research department, which is supposed to replace an aging Windows Server 2012 R2–based RDS deployment, you'll implement Software-Defined Networking (SDN) on hyperconverged infrastructure.
+As the first step in this process, you need to provision the SDN infrastructure by using the scripts available online.

+## Objectives

+After completing this lab, you'll be able to deploy SDN by using PowerShell.

+## Estimated time: 120 minutes

+## Lab setup

+To connect to the lab VM, follow the steps the lab hosting provider provides you.

 ## Exercise 1: Deploying Software-Defined Networking by using PowerShell

+### Scenario

+To prepare for the rest of this lab, you need to provision the Software-Defined Networking (SDN) infrastructure by leveraging the scripts available at [microsoft/WSLab](https://aka.ms/sdnexpress-with-windows-admin-center).

+The main tasks for this exercise are as follows:

+1. Deploy the VMs that will serve as the SDN infrastructure Hyper-V hosts.
+1. Deploy the SDN infrastructure VMs.

 ### Task 1: Deploy the VMs that will serve as the SDN infrastructure Hyper-V hosts

-1. On the lab virtual machine (VM), start Windows PowerShell Integrated Scripting Environment (ISE) as Administrator, and from the **console** pane, run the following to remove the **Zone.Identifier** alternate data stream, which has a value of **3** indicating that it was downloaded from the internet:
+1. On the lab VM, start Windows PowerShell ISE as Administrator and run the following command to remove the **Zone.Identifier** alternate data stream, which has a value of **3** indicating that it was downloaded from the internet:

    ```powershell
    Get-ChildItem -Path F:\WSLab-master\ -File -Recurse | Unblock-File
    ```

-1. On the lab VM, from the **console** pane of the Administrator: Windows PowerShell ISE window, run the following to set the current directory:
+1. On the lab VM, from the Administrator: Windows PowerShell ISE window, run the following command to set the current directory:

    ```powershell
    Set-Location -Path F:\WSLab-master\Scripts
    ```

-1. On the lab VM, from the **script** pane of the Administrator: Windows PowerShell ISE window, run the following commands to rename **LabConfig.ps1** and **Scenario.ps1**.
+1. On the lab VM, from the Administrator: Windows PowerShell ISE window, run the following command to rename **LabConfig.ps1** and **Scenario.ps1**:

    ```powershell
    Move-Item -Path '.\LabConfig.ps1' -Destination '.\LabConfig.m4l0.ps1' -Force -ErrorAction SilentlyContinue
    Move-Item -Path '.\Scenario.ps1' -Destination '.\Scenario.m4l0.ps1' -Force -ErrorAction SilentlyContinue
    ```

-1. On the lab VM, in the Administrator: Windows PowerShell ISE window, open a new tab in the **script** pane, paste the following content, and then save it as **F:\\WSLab-master\\Scripts\\LabConfig.ps1**:
+1. On the lab VM, in the Administrator: Windows PowerShell ISE window, open a new tab in the **script** pane, paste the following content and save it as **F:\\WSLab-master\\Scripts\\LabConfig.ps1**:

    ```powershell
    $LabConfig=@{ DomainAdminName = 'LabAdmin'; AdminPassword = 'LS1setup!'; Prefix = 'SDNExpress2019-'; SecureBoot = $false; SwitchName = 'LabSwitch'; DCEdition = '4'; VMs = @(); InstallSCVMM = 'No'; PullServerDC = $false; Internet = $true; AllowedVLANs = "1-400"; AdditionalNetworksInDC = $true; AdditionalNetworksConfig = @(); EnableGuestServiceInterface = $true}